act-rules/act-rules.github.io/_rules/document-with-repeated-content-has-skiplink-kh5ids.md

 ---
-id: 8a213c
+id: kh5ids
-name: First focusable element is link to non-repeated content
+name: Document has no repeated content, or a skip link as its first focusable element
-rule_type: atomic
+rule_type: composite
 description: |
-  This rule checks that the first focusable element is a link to non-repeated content in the page
+  This rule checks that if a document has repeated content, then the first focusable element is a link to non-repeated content in the page
 accessibility_requirements:
   wcag-technique:G1: # Adding a link at the top of each page that goes directly to the main content area
     forConformance: false
     failed: not satisfied
     passed: satisfied
     inapplicable: further testing needed
-input_aspects:
-  - Accessibility Tree
-  - CSS styling
+input_rules:
-  - DOM Tree
+  - r18umj
-  - Language
+  - 8a213c
 acknowledgments:
   authors:
     - Jean-Yves Moyen